triadibs/E-commerce-Analysis-for-Business-Insights/README.md

     -	Approximately 80% of the revenue is driven by the first 67 brands from 267 brands.
 2. Key Contributors
+    -	Top Performers (High Revenue):
+        - Carhartt ($52K, the largest contributor).
+        - Arc'teryx ($34K).
-    -	Top Performers (High Revenue): o	Carhartt ($52K, the largest contributor). o	Arc'teryx ($34K). o	Canada Goose ($29K). o	These three brands alone account for a significant portion of the revenue, showing their importance in the overall portfolio. o	Brands like Mountain Hardwear ($24K), Columbia ($21K), and The North Face ($17K) contribute moderately to total revenue.
+        - Canada Goose ($29K).
+        - These three brands alone account for a significant portion of the revenue, showing their importance in the overall portfolio.
+        - Brands like Mountain Hardwear ($24K), Columbia ($21K), and The North Face ($17K) contribute moderately to total revenue.
 These could represent growth opportunities with the right strategies.
     -	Mid-Level Performers:
-        o	Brands like Dickies, Timberland, and Faconnable contribute minimally, with revenues around $4K.
+        - Brands like Dickies, Timberland, and Faconnable contribute minimally, with revenues around $4K.
 3. Areas of Focus
 -	Top Brands Optimization:
-        o	Focus on managing the leading brands like Carhartt, Arc'teryx, and Canada Goose to sustain or further boost their contributions.
+        - Focus on managing the leading brands like Carhartt, Arc'teryx, and Canada Goose to sustain or further boost their contributions.
 This includes ensuring adequate stock, enhancing marketing campaigns, and leveraging their popularity.
--	Explore Growth for Mid-Tier Brands: o	Mid-level brands (Mountain Hardwear, Columbia, The North Face) have room for growth.
+-	Explore Growth for Mid-Tier Brands:
+        - Mid-level brands (Mountain Hardwear, Columbia, The North Face) have room for growth.
 They already contribute significantly but could be optimized further to increase their market share.
 -	Reassess Bottom Brands:
-        o	Brands at the far right with low revenue contributions might need evaluation.
+        - Brands at the far right with low revenue contributions might need evaluation.
 Consider strategies to improve their performance or decide if resources should be reallocated to higher-performing brands.
 4. Strategic Recommendations
 -	Leverage Top Brands:
-    o	Ensure that the top contributors remain strong by focusing on key sales channels, maintaining strong customer demand, and managing inventory efficiently.
+    - Ensure that the top contributors remain strong by focusing on key sales channels, maintaining strong customer demand, and managing inventory efficiently.
--	Nurture Growth in Middle-Tier Brands: o	These brands already have decent traction, and with additional focus targeted promotions, improved positioning), they could potentially move into the top-tier category.
+-	Nurture Growth in Middle-Tier Brands:
+    - These brands already have decent traction, and with additional focus targeted promotions, improved positioning), they could potentially move into the top-tier category.
 -	Review Low Performers:
-    o	Assess why these brands are underperforming.
+    - Assess why these brands are underperforming.
 Is it due to low demand, pricing, or lack of marketing?
 If improving them isn’t viable, consider replacing them with more promising alternatives.

 #### SWEATERS
 ![pareto sweater](https://github.com/user-attachments/assets/307a9ce7-3ac2-4615-a72c-fc103c641706)